whuan132/AIBattery-Charge-Limiter/README.md

 - No data collection or transmission
 - All operations performed locally on your device
-- No network access required for core functionality
+- No network access is required for core functionality
 - Open-source codebase for complete transparency

 ## ⚠️ Disclaimer